ARM-software/arm-enterprise-acs/README.md

 - [UEFI Self Certification Tests (UEFI-SCT)](https://github.com/UEFI/UEFI-SCT) TAG: c78ea66cb114390e8dd8de922bdf4ff3e9770f8c

-Note: You must be a member of [UEFI-SCT](https://github.com/UEFI/UEFI-SCT); contact [admin@uefi.org](mailto:admin@uefi.org) and provide your GitHub ID to request access.If UEFI-SCT is upstreamed into EDK2 then this will no longer  be required
+Note: <br /> You must be a member of [UEFI-SCT](https://github.com/UEFI/UEFI-SCT).
+If you are not a member, you must request access by sending an email to [admin@uefi.org](mailto:admin@uefi.org) by specifying your GitHub ID.

 ## Validation